Prehistoric animals on stamps and postmarks of Barbados

 The first Europeans to arrive on the island were probably the Portuguese in about the year 1500.

-In 1605 Sir Olave Leigh landed on the island and claimed it for King James.
+In 1605 Sir Olave Leigh landed on the island and claimed it for King of England and Ireland James I.

 The first group of English settlers, about 30, arrived on the island in about 1624.